-We swiftly addressed these challenges by dealing with queries promptly and ensuring billing was received as required.
-The introduction of smart meters to Hays Travel's premises, though still a work in progress, is allowing us to further enhance accuracy and efficiency in billing processes.
+We swiftly addressed these challenges by dealing with gueries promptly We are thrilled to be on this journey with Hays Travel and look and ensuring billing was received as required.
+The introduction of forward to continuing our successful partnership that not only smart meters to Hays Travel's premises, though still a work in progress, addresses challenges but also sets the stage for a promising future. is allowing us to further enhance accuracy and efficiency in billing processes.
 Hays Travel described the experience with Yü Energy as a "breath of fresh air" compared to their previous energy suppliers and praised our teams for knowing "exactly what was required of them".